ayushdpatni/MyTestProject-Tasm/README.md

 # MyTestProject-Tasm
-This is the test/quizzing project made for my Computer Organization and Architecture subject in college.
+This is the test/quizzing project made using assembly language.
 Basically, it has 10 questions which we need to attempt during the test and at the end it shows us the final result.

 **Screenshots**
 ![Screenshot (851)](https://user-images.githubusercontent.com/84375036/177034503-b1003895-cad8-423c-9260-3e47cf39fb84.png)